Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: General strategy and notation

-Note that here the image of $A$ is visible on the minimal model $(\P^{2},\tfrac{1}{2}\Qb)$: it is the line tangent to $\Qb$ at one of its cusps.
+Note that the image of $A$ is visible on the minimal model $(\P^{2},\tfrac{1}{2}\Qb)$: it is the line tangent to $\Qb$ at one of its cusps.
 This suggests that the lack of bubbles restricts the geometry of $D_{\min}$.
-It is indeed the case, and we will use it frequently, see \eqref{eq:F2_delta} or \eqref{eq:P2_ordinary}: for instance, \eqref{eq:P2_ordinary} shows that whenever $(X',D')$ has no bubbles, lines like $\tau(A)$ should lie in $D_{\min}$.
-Moreover, a lot of potential bubbles is produced by Lemma \ref{lem:Furushima}, see Figure \ref{fig:Furushima}: we will exploit them in Lemma \ref{lem:U} to restrict the singularity types of $X_{\min}$. \end{ex}
+It is indeed the case, and we will use it frequently, see claims \eqref{eq:F2_delta} or \eqref{eq:P2_ordinary}.
+For instance, claim \eqref{eq:P2_ordinary} -- roughly speaking -- shows that whenever $(X',D')$ has no bubbles, lines like $\tau(A)$ should lie in $D_{\min}$.
+Moreover, a lot of potential bubbles is produced by Lemma \ref{lem:Furushima}, see Figure \ref{fig:Furushima}: we will exploit them in Proposition \ref{prop:U} to restrict the singularity types of $X_{\min}$. \end{ex}